yasl/smf-ajaxchatintegration/Readme.txt

-[left]
-[center][b]By Shahriar Gholami[b][/center]
+By Shahriar Gholami & yasl

-This mod will install [url=https://blueimp.net/ajax/]AjaxChat[/url] on your smf.
+This mod will integrate an existing install of [url=https://blueimp.net/ajax/]AjaxChat[/url] with SMF.

+AjaxChat must be installed under '$boarddir/chat/'.

-Tested on freshly installed smf 1.1.10/2.0 RC1.2 [/left]
+Tested on SMF 2.0.11.

-[left][size=14pt][color=blue]Features:[/color][/size]
+[b]Features:[/b]
 Adds a button to chat system in default theme.
-Access/Moderate permission.
-chat in a pop up page or a regular page.
-Shows the number of chating users in:
+Shows the number of chatting users:
-    1. Online Users section.
+    1. In the Online Users section.
-    2. Beside of chat button.
+    2. As part of the chat button.
-    3. Below of total time logged in. number 2 and 3 can disabled.
+    3. Below of total time logged in.

-adds a shoutbox.(you can disable it)
-    View/Shout/Moderate permission.
-    can set to only in index page or all pages. compatible with your theme.
-    Bold Italic Underline bb codes and smiley. collapsible.
-    can integrate shout box and chat room to work together and show same conversation.
-[/left]
+Optionally adds a collapsible "shoutbox", on either just the board index or all pages, that links to the chat system.